menached/biddrop.com/README.md

 - Report bugs, request features, and provide feedback via GitHub issues.
 - Ensure that all contributions maintain the integrity and security of the application.

-## License
-This project is licensed under the [Appropriate License].
-Please refer to the LICENSE file for further details.

 ## Contact
-For inquiries or further information, please reach out via the project’s GitHub issues page or contact us at [contact information].
+For inquiries or further information, please reach out via the project’s GitHub issues page or contact us at [info@devopsandplatforms.com].

 ---